 CachingMRF – This is similar to ClonedMRF, but the data source can be nearly any other raster format, stored in a local file or cloud storage.
 The rasters stored on the cloud storage will only be read when required and will be cached locally in MRF format.
 In this way it is possible to get ArcGIS to read a range of formats stored on cloud storage (or slow tiered storage) and have performance improved by MRF tile caching.
 The cache is typically stored in the LERC compressed format, which has a great speed/size ratio.

 Note that the MRF driver works in both ArcGIS for Desktop and ArcGIS server, Windows or Linux.
 It is possible to directly read MRF files as rasters in ArcGIS for desktop with the data stored on Amazon S3 storage.
-Similarly one can create a Mosaic Service from large collections of MRF files.
+Similarly one can create a Mosaic Dataset from large collections of MRF files.
 The MRF metadata files are stored locally to desktop or server, but can reference rasters stored on slower storage.
 As the MRF files are small, the data management process can be much faster.
 To serve the imagery the same MRF files can be transferred to a new server, which will then reference the same source data and create its own local copies as needed.
 For best performance the server should be well connected and located as close as possible to data store.
 In the Amazon AWS cloud this can be achieved by putting the server in the same region as the S3 storage.
+For some datasets it is also possible to embed the MRF XML files into the mosaic dataset removing the requirement for local files.
+The advanced process to do this requires the use of embedding the MRF XML into a feature service and using the Table Raster type.

 Usage Patterns for OptimizeRasters